augustinexu/WorldEngine/README.md

 - Node.js and npm
 - Python 3.8+
-- API keys for models you plan to use (Gemini, OpenAI, and/or Anthropic)
+- API keys for models you plan to use Gemini

 ### Backend Setup